techniq/layerchart/docs/src/content/guides/styles.md

 ### User defined options

-Each component can be customized via style attributes and CSS classes.
+Each component can be customized via `class` and `style` props, as well as SVG style attributes.
 This allows you to define colors in a variety of ways.

 #### Per-component styling